 cost of the Student Insurance Plan, or will cover the incremental cost

 to the student of their alternate insurance up to the equivalent cost

 of the Student Insurance Plan.
-For students with a spouse or

 For international students, any policy other than the one sponsored